 1. Nightmares and Changes in Sleep Patterns

-> Sleep disturbances that are consistent are significant symptoms to watch for in someone that may have potentially experienced trauma.
+Sleep disturbances that are consistent are significant symptoms to watch for in someone that may have potentially experienced trauma.
 Regular sleeping patterns can be disrupted with frequent insomnia or nightmares when trauma has been encountered.
 These sleep challenges can be prevalent and may include difficulties with falling asleep and staying asleep.
-Our Houston therapist can confirm that when these sleep disturbances become a regular part of someone’s sleep routines, the individual may become more fatigued during the day which can lead to other physical and emotional symptoms.
+Our therapist can confirm that when these sleep disturbances become a regular part of someone’s sleep routines, the individual may become more fatigued during the day which can lead to other physical and emotional symptoms.

-> 2. Intrusive Memories
+2. Intrusive Memories

-> Many of our clients who have experienced trauma have reported that the most challenging part of the trauma is how quickly they can relive the trauma.
+Many of our clients who have experienced trauma have reported that the most challenging part of the trauma is how quickly they can relive the trauma.
 Any sights, sounds, smells, or memories can cause distressing and intrusive thoughts that reminds one of the traumatic events.
-Despite any attempts to stop these thoughts, without the professional help of a Houston therapist, the memories can repeat on its own in their minds.
+Despite any attempts to stop these thoughts, without the professional help of a therapist, the memories can repeat on its own in their minds.
 This can make it difficult to concentrate on regular day-to-day responsibilities.

-> 3. Physical Symptoms
+3. Physical Symptoms

 There are a host of physical symptoms that come with having experienced a traumatic event.
 Most of these symptoms can cause physical pain, while others can inhibit a person’s everyday functioning.
 According to Houston’s therapists, the following symptoms are, and not limited to, some common physical signs of trauma: muscle tension, aches, dizziness, heart palpitations and chest pains, numbness, chills and tremors, and uncontrollable sweating.